Man charged with murder of 14-year-old boy after east London sword attack

 “Any family will understand it’s an absolute tragedy.”

-A statement from Bancroft’s, an independent school in east London, said: “We are devastated by the heartbreaking news of the death of Daniel Anjorin, who attended our school.
+A statement from Bancroft’s said: “We are devastated by the heartbreaking news of the death of Daniel Anjorin, who attended our school.
 This has left us in profound shock and sorrow.

 “Daniel joined Bancroft’s at seven years old and quickly became a core member of our community.